Martinez-Cantu, Esther (1992) The Politics of the dept crisis in Mexico (1982-1988). PhD thesis, University of Leeds.

 |Item Type:||Thesis (PhD)|

 |Academic Units:||The University of Leeds > Faculty of Education, Social Sciences and Law (Leeds) > School of Politics & International Studies (POLIS) (Leeds)|

-|Deposited By:||Digitisation Studio Leeds|
+|Depositing User:||Digitisation Studio Leeds|

-|Deposited On:||27 Nov 2012 14:25|
+|Date Deposited:||27 Nov 2012 14:25|